China–Iraq relations

-China–Iraq relations is the bilateral relationship between China and Iraq.
-Relations between both countries still remain very close and friendly.
+China–Iraq relations is the bilateral relationship between Iraq and the People's Republic of China.
 Iraq is a major destination for Chinese investment in the Middle East and China is the biggest buyer of Iraqi oil.
+According to industry figures, over a third of Iraq's proven oil and gas reserves and over two-thirds of its current production are managed by Chinese companies as of 2024.

 History

+Republic of China

 Chinese Muslims fought against Japan in World War II.
-In order to gain backing for China in Muslim countries, Egypt, Syria, and Turkey was visited by Hui Muslim 馬賦良 Ma Fuliang and Uyghur Muslim Isa Yusuf Alptekin in 1939.
+In order to gain backing for the Republic of China in Muslim countries, Egypt, Syria, and Turkey was visited by Hui Muslim 馬賦良 Ma Fuliang and Uyghur Muslim Isa Yusuf Alptekin in 1939.
 The Hindu leaders Tagore and Gandhi and Muslim Jinnah both discussed the war with the Chinese Muslim delegation under Ma Fuliang while in Turkey İsmet İnönü met with the Chinese Muslim delegation.
-Newspapers in China reported the visit.
+Newspapers in Republican China reported the visit.
 Ma Fuliang and Isa were working for Zhu Jiahua.

 The bombardment of Chinese Muslims by the warplanes of the Japanese was reported in the newspapers of Syria.
 Afghanistan, Iran, Iraq, Syria, and Lebanon were all toured by the delegation.
 The Foreign Minister, Prime Minister, and President of Turkey met with the Chinese Muslim delegation after they came via Egypt in May 1939.
 Gandhi and Jinnah met with the Hui Ma Fuliang and Uyghur Isa Alptekin as they denounced Japan.

 Ma Fuliang, Isa Alptekin, Wang Zengshan, Xue Wenbo, and Lin Zhongming all went to Egypt to denounce Japan in front of the Arab and Islamic words.

+People's Republic of China

-Relations between Iraq and China were established after the revolution of 1958 which overthrew the monarchy and established a republic.
+Relations between Iraq and the People's Republic of China were established after the revolution of 1958 which overthrew the monarchy and established a republic.
 Relations between the two countries were formally established on August 25, 1958.
+China viewed the First Republic of Iraq and Abdul-Karim Qasim favorably, especially as China's relations with the United Arab Republic deteriorated.
+Relations between China and the First Republic of Iraq declined after Qasim began suppressing communists.

 During the 1960s relations between the two countries were strengthened as Iraq had purchased many Soviet and Chinese weapons during the Six-Day War and the Yom Kippur War with Israel.
 But also during this time there was chaos because the Iraqi government had gone through several military coups and attempted coups.
 In 1971 Iraq supported China's bid for a permanent seat in the United Nations and it voted in favour to admit Beijing and replace Taipei.
 During the Iran–Iraq War from 1980 to 1988 China was one of the main suppliers to all sides in the war.
 In fact, China had played both sides during the war and had sent arms to both Iran and Iraq.
+In 1988, a trade mission headed by Ibrahim Hesqel was sent by Saddam Hussein to China, who served as the trade envoy.